-Paolo Roversi, born in Ravenna, Italy in 1947, has lived and worked in Paris for over 35 years.
-His interest in photography materialized in 1964 on a family holiday to Spain.
-Once home, he and another amateur photographer set up a darkroom and thus Roversi began to make his first black and white prints.
-In 1972, Roversi moved to Paris at the invitation of Peter Knapp, Elle’s renowned Art Director, and despite working initially as a reporter for the Huppert Agency, soon began to take an interest in fashion photography.
-In 1974 Roversi became the assistant to British photographer Lawrence Sackmann who, notoriously difficult to work for, usually had assistants for no more than one week.
-Roversi however lasted nine months and credits Sackmann with teaching him “everything (he) needed to know in order to become a professional photographer”.
-(Paolo Roversi)
+Born in Ravenna, Italy in 1947, Paolo Roversi has lived and worked in Paris for over 35 years.
+After falling in love with taking and printing pictures in his youth, Roversi moved to Paris at the invitation of Peter Knapp, Elle’s renowned Art Director, in 1972.
+He started as a reporter for the Huppert Agency, but was soon drawn entirely to fashion photography.
+In 1974 Roversi became the assistant to British photographer Lawrence Sackmann whom he credits with teaching him “everything (he) needed to know in order to become a professional photographer”.

 Following a Christian Dior beauty campaign in 1980, Roversi established himself as one of fashion’s pre-eminent photographers photographing icons such as Naomi Campbell, Kate Moss and others.
 It was this same year Roversi began to use Polaroid’s instant 8 x 10” film which was to become his preferred format.
 Roversi’s film and printing techniques are diverse and adventurous, both technically and aesthetically, varying from Polaroids to gelatin silver to carbon and dye transfer prints.
 His signature technique though, is long exposure, the reason for which he eloquently summarises: